RocketChat/docs-old/administrator-guides/custom-fields/README.md

 In Rocket.Chat you can set customized fields for user registration.
 An example would be adding a field `adress` or `role`, where the user could select from various roles of a company.

+> Note: Unfortunately for now you might need some basic javascript and Rocket.Chat's internal workings understanding to set custom fields different from the example below.
+A more _user friendly_ interface is planned for the future.

 You can set custom fields under `Administration -> Accounts -> Registration -> Custom Fields`.

 Custom fields will show up when a user registers and when an admin look for that user's information.